openmod/openmod-docs/content/user-guide/permissions.md

 - kit.megavip

 What if we want it to have `vip` as parent, but do not want it to inherit the `kit.vip` permission?
-In that case we can negate the permission by adding it prefixed with a "!":
+In that case, we can negate the permission by adding it prefixed with a "!":

 ```
 - id: megavip